 I have, on several occasions, attempted to make up for my lack of basic education in grammar – wanting to know the correctness of things more than anything else.
 Unfortunately, it has been rather difficult until now.
 In primary school, I seem either to have been the victim of a total lack of grammatical education or else privileged with a natural ability in writing that had me promoted to the ‘they-know-their-stuff-already’ group on transfer between schools.
 As the result of one such school transfer, I still do not know how to do joint writing properly.
 The school I left taught script later and the one I arrived to taught it earlier so I still write unjointedly, as it were.
 It looks a bit like this …

 … Sort of!
 That’s word-processed using my own personal font from myscriptfont.com.
-The chance that I could right in such rigidly straight lines is unlikely and, actually, not really desirable.
+The chance that I could write in such rigidly straight lines is unlikely and, actually, not really desirable.

 That was my entire grammatical education.
 A failure for me in that I did not know right from wrong.